 The Identity Development Lab investigates the effects of attitudes and educational experiences on the identity development process, including interests, values, personality, and future career aspirations.
 Main faculty advisor: Patrick Armstrong

-Laboratory for Scholarship of Teaching and Learning in Psychology
+Lab for the Scholarship of Teaching and Learning in Psychology

-The Laboratory for Scholarship of Teaching and Learning (SoTL) in Psychology investigates various aspects of psychology pedagogy issues (broadly defined) from the post-secondary through graduate level of psychology education with an emphasis on understanding and improving the ability of psychology students to learn and acquire strong research and statistical skills.
+The Laboratory for Scholarship of Teaching and Learning in Psychology (SoTLP) investigates aspects of psychology pedagogy (broadly defined), with an emphasis on understanding and improving the ability of psychology students to learn and acquire strong research and statistical skills.
 Main faculty advisor: Loreto Prieto

 The MADLab focuses on research with children and adolescents spanning three main areas: bullying and aggression, callous-unemotional traits, and gender differences.
 Investigations are grounded in a developmental psychopathology perspective, which allows for the study the development of behavioral problems within the context of what is known about normal development.
 Main faculty advisor: Monica Marsee